dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 ## When You'll Use This

 Scopes might sound like a lot of upfront work.
-However, you'll find in practice that Fusion manages most of this for you.
+However, you'll find in practice that Fusion manages a lot of this for you.

-You'll only ever have to manage scopes when you're creating and destroying them directly.
-For example, you'll likely deal with them in your main code file, where you need to create a scope directly in order to start using Fusion.
+You'll need to create and destroy your own scopes manually sometimes.
+For example, you'll need to create a scope in your main code file to start using Fusion, and you might want to make a few more in other parts of your code.

-However, Fusion manages most of your scopes for you.
-As you'll see, parts of Fusion will often give you an automatically-created scope.
-In those cases, Fusion takes responsibility for managing them, so you can use them without thinking about how they work.
+However, Fusion manages most of your scopes for you, so for large parts of your codebase, you won't have to consider scopes and destruction at all.